-- ► A suggested process and lesson plans to run your Mock EJK Award - ► A timeline based on a typical academic calendar - ► Sample criteria and a sample voting process - ▶ Ideas for producing your remote Award Ceremony - ► Background materials about Ezra Jack Keats - An outline of the real EJK Award process - ► Art project ideas and clip art to use with your group - ► Sample social media posts and graphics
+- ► A suggested process and lesson plans to run your Mock EJK Award - A timeline based on a typical academic calendar - Sample criteria and a sample voting process - ► Ideas for producing your remote Award Ceremony - ► Background materials about Ezra Jack Keats - ► An outline of the real EJK Award process - ► Art project ideas and clip art to use with your group - ► Sample social media posts and graphics ebusch

-While this toolkit is based on a number of actual Mock EJK Award programs, please feel free to modify it to best serve your needs.
+As mentioned above, this toolkit is adapted from a number of actual in-person Mock EJK Award programs.
+Please feel free to modify it to best serve your remote needs.
 We look forward to hearing your thoughts and feedback.
 Please send any thoughts to jmccarthy@ezra-jack-keats.org.